mosip/documentation/docs/README.md

 # e-Signet

 In these times of digital transformation, more and more services are becoming impersonal and moving online globally.
-Personalized access to online services is enabled through usage of a trusted digital identity. **e-Signet** aims to offer a simple and powerful mechanism for end users to identify themselves to online services and share profile information. e-Signet supports multiple modes of identity verification to promote inclusion and increase access, thus narrowing potential digital divides.
+Personalized access to online services is enabled through usage of a trusted digital identity. **e-Signet** aims to offer a simple yet powerful mechanism for end users to identify themselves to avail online services and share their profile information. e-Signet supports multiple modes of [identity verification]() to promote inclusion and increase access, thus narrowing potential digital divides.

-e-Signet also provides an elegant and easy way for an existing trusted identity database, to make the identity digital and provision identity verification and service access.
+e-Signet also provides an elegant and easy way for an existing trusted identity database to make the identity digital and provision identity verification and service access.

 {% hint style="info" %}
-There is a need to support lot more verification methods to be inclusive.
+There is a need to support a lot more verification methods to be inclusive.
 Current approaches do not address privacy concerns comprehensively.
 We are constantly looking at ways to bridge the digital divide with better privacy.
-Here is a short introduction to [identity verification methods](identity-verification.md).
-Also check out [Inji](https://app.gitbook.com/s/4EyCrLbFom7vj7UcMIUZ/modules/mobile-application) to understand modern approaches to identity using verifiable credentials for decentralized verification.
+Here is a short introduction to [identity verification](identity-verification.md) methods.
+Also, do check out [Inji](https://app.gitbook.com/s/4EyCrLbFom7vj7UcMIUZ/modules/mobile-application) to understand modern approaches to identity using verifiable credentials for decentralized verification.
 {% endhint %}